tonywu6/mdbookkit/docs/src/link-forever/working-with-include.md

 # Working with `{{#include}}`

-mdBook provides an [`{{#include}}` directive][mdbook-include] that you can embed files in book pages.
+mdBook provides an [`{{#include}}` directive][mdbook-include] for embedding files in book pages.
 If the embedded content also contains path-based links, then some extra care may be needed:

 - The preprocessor does not resolve links relative to the file being included (because it doesn't have enough information to do so).
 In this case, relative paths could be